canonical/launchpad-manual/docs/user/explanation/support-requests.rst

 -  Be concise
 -  Focus your question in a few words
--  Avoid espressions such as "help me" or "I have got a problem" without any clue about the real matter
+-  Avoid expressions such as "help me" or "I have got a problem" without any clue about the real matter

 Once you have provided a summary and clicked the ``Continue`` button, you